 Developers can create applied solution distribution kits in Designer, without using any third-party tools.
 A distribution kit is a set of files intended for installing them on end-user computers.

 A distribution kit includes the installation program setup.exe and an archive with delivery files.
-To install an applied solution, an end user only has to run the installation program, which is included in the delivery kit, and follow the on-screen instructions.
-The installation program has standard interface.
+To install an applied solution, an end-user only has to run the installation program, which is included in the delivery kit, and follow the on-screen instructions.
+The installation program has a standard interface.
 It helps users to install all of the applied solution components.